 Council members will receive honoraria for Association business or travel.
 The CMPA also reimburses Councillors for all reasonable out-of-pocket travel, accommodation, meal expense, and childcare costs incurred on CMPA business.

-- CLOSED Via the Nominating Committee: Members can submit their names for consideration by the Nominating Committee.
+- Seek nomination by the Nominating Committee.
+Members can submit their names for consideration by the Nominating Committee.

 - The Committee reviews candidate submissions in November and December.
-These may include submissions from current Councillors.
+These may include submissions from current Councillors seeking re-election.

 - The Committee will release the names of proposed candidates through the Report of the Nominating Committee.